Saturday, Oct. 25, 2025

 Eileen Rendahl, national-bestselling, award-winning author and experienced developmental editor, on why writers might need developmental editing and what to expect from the process.

-Karl Henwood, a U.S. Army veteran and firearms expert, will cover a brief history of firearms as a technology; a short history of American gun culture; basic marksmanship; terminal ballistics–what bullets actually do when they hit things; types of firearms and where and why they are used; and weapon choice and maintenance and their implications for writing.
+Karl Henwood, U.S. Army veteran and firearms expert, will cover a brief history of firearms as a technology; a short history of American gun culture; basic marksmanship; terminal ballistics–what bullets actually do when they hit things; types of firearms and where and why they are used; and weapon choice and maintenance and their implications for writing.
+He also puts on a twice-yearly range day event north of Sacramento for writers to get hands-on experience with firearms.
+Go to www.writersandguns.com for information about his Sunday, Oct.
+26, 2025, event.

 A former sheriff deputy/missing persons investigator on how a person disappears, and how to find them.